frans-johansson/steam-recommender/docs/index.md

 ui_train_data = pd.DataFrame.sparse.from_spmatrix(ui_train)
 ```

-Next, we implemented a function to genereate recommendations to a user given the predicted implicit feedback from `SVD_gradient_descent`.
+Next, we implemented a function to generate recommendations to a user given the predicted implicit feedback from `SVD_gradient_descent`.

 ```python
 def get_EM_recommendations(predicted_data, user, owned, n=10):